Gunuru-Jhansi/Doc-Appointment-Booking-Sys/README.md

 - Review & Rate the doctor once to let others know their experience
 - Prediction of possible Diseases and recommendation of respective doctors using ML model
 - A chatBot to one-to-one assistance of booking,viewing,cancelling the appointments and general FAQs
 - Filtering of doctors based on speciality and location
+- Dark/Light Mode Toggle

 ### 🧠 ML Disease Predictor
 - Inputs: list of symptoms